Russians keep pressure on Mariupol after hospital attack

 The girl’s father, who drove frantically from the ambush on blown-out tires, underwent surgery.
 His wife said he had been shot in the head and had two fingers blown off.

-Western officials said Russian forces have made little progress on the ground in recent days and are seeing heavier losses and stronger Ukrainian resistance than Moscow apparently anticipated.
-But Putin’s forces have used airpower to pummel Ukraine’s cities.
+Western officials said Russian forces have made little progress on the ground in recent days and are seeing heavier losses and stiffer Ukrainian resistance than Moscow apparently anticipated.
+But Putin’s forces have used air power and artillery to pummel Ukraine’s cities.

 Zelenskyy said 35,000 people managed to get out on Wednesday from several besieged towns, and more efforts were underway on Thursday.

-The Mariupol city council posted a video showing buses driving down a highway.
-It said a convoy bringing food and medicine was on the way.
+Early in the day, the Mariupol city council posted a video showing a convoy it said was bringing in food and medicine.
 But as night fell, it was unclear if those buses had reached the city.

+A child was among those killed in the hospital airstrike Wednesday.
+Seventeen people were also wounded, including women waiting to give birth, doctors, and children buried in the rubble.
+Images of the attack, with pregnant women covered in dust and blood, dominated news reports in many countries.

-French President Emmanuel Macron called the airstrike on the hospital “a shameful and immoral act of war.”
+French President Emmanuel Macron called the attack “a shameful and immoral act of war.”
 Britain’s Armed Forces minister, James Heappey, said that whether the hospital was hit by indiscriminate fire or deliberately targeted, “it is a war crime.”

 U.S. Vice President Kamala Harris, on a visit to Ukraine’s neighbor Poland, backed calls for an international war-crimes investigation into the invasion, saying, “The eyes of the world are on this war and what Russia has done in terms of this aggression and these atrocities.”